apeschar/cachebuster/cachebuster/readme.txt

 Requires at least: 4.4
 Requires PHP: 5.6
 Stable tag: trunk
-Tested up to: 5.6
+Tested up to: 5.9
 License: GPLv2 or later

-Add modification times to resource URLs to prevent caching of stale files.
+Stop force refreshing or clearing your browsers cache by preventing caching of stale files.

 == Description ==

 This plugins appends the file modification time to style and script URLs, so that changes are effected immediately, even if the theme or plugin version is not changed.

+It will not slow down your site because resources are only reloaded when they change.

+Attributions: The plugin logo icon is by [Chanut-is-Industries](https://www.flaticon.com/free-icons/clean).

 == Changelog ==

+= 1.3 - 2022-02-07 =

+* Bump _Tested up to_ to 5.9.

 = 1.2 - 2020-11-24 =